You may be referred to a gynecologist.

-- What are the chances that the bulge will grow if I don't do anything?
+- What are the chances that the prolapse will worsen if I don't do anything?

 - What treatment approach do you recommend?

-- What's the likelihood that the posterior vaginal prolapse will recur if I have it surgically treated?
+- What's the likelihood that the uterine prolapse will recur if I have it surgically treated?

 - What are the risks of surgery?